weiwei/dufu/README.md

 Using the SDK [MarshalX/atproto](https://github.com/MarshalX/atproto)

-For now it only posts shorter poems.
-Longer ones will exceed the 300 char limit will be supported when the SDK supports threads.
+Long poems will be posted as threads.